 By: John Belleme

 Roots are the focal points of a plant's energy.
-That is why roots have always occupied a special place ill man's diet, as well ms in his medicine chest.
+That is why roots have always occupied a special place in man's diet, as well as in his medicine chest.
 Popular roots such as ginseng, dock, radish, beets, and carrots are prized for their concentrated food value and healing power.
 Kuzu (Pueraria lobata) root (also spelled kudzu), one of the world's largest vegetable roots, is considered big medicine in Japan and China.
 Averaging 200 pounds, the kuzu root is the traditional medicine of choice for a host of digestive disorders.
 It is also the world's premier cooking starch.

 Kuzu also has a dark side.
 A sea of green tendrils and leaves that blankets seven million acres of the southeastern United States from Mat to October, kuzu smothers utility, poles, trees, and barns.
 This prolific vine causes millions of dollars in damage each year.
 It's no wonder that kuzu has been jokingly referred to as "a vegetable form of cancer" and "the weed that are Dixie."
 Ironically, while irate farmers and utility companies are spending millions spraying kuzu with toxic chemicals, natural foods stores are selling the starch extracted from the powdered root for $16 a pound!
 In the East, however, kuzu, a member of the legume family, has enjoyed an excellent reputation and has been part of the cuisine of China and Japan for more than two thousand years.
 The starch that makes kuzu an outstanding idling and thickening agent in cooking is partly responsible for its medicinal action.
 Some of kuzu's complex starch molecules enter the intestines and relieve the discomfort caused by over acidity, bacterial infection, and in the case of diarrhea